On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Results in real applications

 \subsection{Discussion of the Results}

-In this section we discuss the experimental results shown in the previous subsections.
-We start by analysing the results of the approximation of general $6\times 6$ matrices, in which we compare the performance of the proposed method against the direct solution (these are the main results of this paper) in a non-central catadioptric relative camera pose.
-Next, we discuss the experiments with real data, in which we compare performance of our approximation technique against the direct solution, in an absolute pose problem.
+In this subsection, we discuss the experimental results shown in the previous subsections.
+We start by analyzing the results of the approximation of general $6\times 6$ matrices, in which we compare the performance of the proposed method against the direct solution (these are the main results of this paper) in a non-central catadioptric relative camera pose.
+Next, we discuss the experiments with real data, in which we compare the performance of our approximation technique against the direct solution, in an absolute pose problem.

 In all these tests, we have imposed $m = 100$ as the maximum number of iterations for Algorithm~\ref{alg:ours}.
 It is worth noting that the algorithm has never reached such a number of iterations, which means that it always converged.